zawetfix/FreeStartAllBack/README.md

 3. Press **1** to reset the trial immediately
 4. Optional: Press **3** to enable auto-reset on a schedule (every 7 / 14 / 31 / 98 days)

-**No manual registry editing.
-No Procmon needed.
-Fully automatic.**

 **Tested: 05/08/2026**

 ---